http4k/www/src/website/content/commercial-terms.md

 "Customer" means the entity using the Licensed Materials under a valid subscription.

+"Developer Workstation" means a single physical or virtual machine operated interactively by one or more authorised users of Customer for the purpose of writing, running, or testing software, each with no more than one interactive session active at a time, but not including: (i) shared servers accessed concurrently by multiple developers via remote sessions; (ii) continuous integration or continuous delivery (CI/CD) runners or build agents; (iii) automated test execution environments not directly operated by a human; and (iv) staging, pre-production, or any environment used to run software outside of direct human development activity.

 "Enterprise Edition" means the enhanced offering of the Software that includes Long Term Support and additional support services.

 "Master Subscription Agreement" means a written subscription agreement executed by http4k Ltd and Customer.